planttheidea/react-billboardjs/README.md

 ## Props

-All top-level properties available on the [`billboard.js` options](https://naver.github.io/billboard.js/release/latest/doc/) are passable as props, so for more detail about each of those props please check there.
+All top-level properties available on the `billboard.js` options are passable as props, so for more detail about each of those props please check [their documentation site](https://naver.github.io/billboard.js/release/latest/doc/).
 There are also a few additional props specific to the component:
 * className `{string}`
 * isPure `{boolean}`
 * style `{Object}`